 The CQ guy is transmitting at 9998.0Khz, but he must also receive in an offset frequency in order to hear audio.
 Let's say he prefers 1000Hz tones, so he tunes his radio to 9997KHz.
 But he will only hear 1000Hz tones if the responder transmits on 9998.0KHz as well.
 If the responder does the math wrong and transmits in 9998.8KHz, the CQ guy will hear unpleasant 1800Hz beeps.

 Modern CW radios can be configured a "spot tone", meaning the desired beep pitch.
 The display shows the center CW frequency, and the receiver is automatically offset.
 The only thing the operator must do is to fine-tune the frequency while pressing the SPOT button until the local beep has the same pitch as the received Morse beeps.

 The operator must also be sure that pitch *decreases* when frequency is slightly increased — meaning that USB convention is being followed and BFO frequency is below CW frequency.

-This means that you are "zero beat" with transmitter, that is, your transmitting frequency is exactly the same as the other side — as we said, it is good because it allows the remote operator to hear Morse in his own favorite pitch.
+Once these adjustments are fine, you are "zero beat" with the transmitter.
+That is, your transmitting frequency is exactly the same as the other side — allowing the remote operator to hear Morse in their own favorite pitch.

 The applet at the beginning of the page generates a beep-beep CW with random frequency around 10KHz.
 The spot tone is fixed at 800Hz.
 The slider allows you to set your transmission frequency, and Spot Tone button plays (unsurprisingly) the spot tone.